FreshDirect: Regional expansion of services

 FreshDirect expanded its service area slowly.
 It began service in parts of Manhattan, Brooklyn, and Queens in 2002, but by 2010 it still had not covered the entire New York City area.
 The company began testing service in select parts of Connecticut and New Jersey in 2010.
 Although had it served some parts of the Bronx earlier, FreshDirect did not offer service to all of the borough until 2012.

 As early as 2010, FreshDirect began looking to expand from the New York City metropolitan area into additional East Coast markets such as Boston, Philadelphia, or Washington, D.C.
 It also considered that suburbs, while being more distant and requiring paying tolls, would only need one driver, and with a greater percentage of families, would yield more positive results.

-2013-2020: Move to Bronx, market expansion, acquisition
+2013–2020: Move to The Bronx, market expansion, acquisition

 In January 2013, FreshDirect officially launched service in the greater Philadelphia metropolitan area.
-In September 2013, the company launched new service in parts of the state of Delaware.
+In September of the same year, the company expanded services to parts of Delaware.